premkiran7/100-days-of-code/r1-log.md

 - Things only seem complex until we start doing it
 - Practice makes a web developer perfect
 - Accessibility is important, web is for everyone, develop empathy towards all users

+### R1D12

+Wanted to start frontend masters tutorials (professional path), finish all challenges today and start with projects from tomorrow but couldn't reach my target.
+Have to pickup.
+Time is the most valuable asset.